 An edition of The Oak, Rowan’s yearbook, said that Savitz Hall was converted into the admissions building in 2001.
 The building contains many windows meant to portray “a feeling of accessibility to students.”

 Savitz Hall was named after the university’s first president, Dr. Jerohn J. Savitz.
 According to Rowan’s website, Savitz was only considered president for two months since Glassboro was not a college when he started his presidency.
 He was originally the principal of Glassboro Normal School.

-Savitz accomplished many things for the campus, such as increasing enrollment and the number of faculty, developing a sports program, beautifying the campus and lobbying the state to fund two dormitories, among other projects.
-His greatest accomplishment, however, was transforming a two-year school to a four-year teachers’ college.
-Savitz retired two months after being known as president, but was principal of the school for 15 years.
+Savitz accomplished many things for the campus, such as increasing enrollment and the number of faculty, developing a sports program, beautifying the campus, and lobbying the state to fund two dormitories, among other projects.
+His greatest accomplishment, however, was transforming a two-year school into a four-year teachers’ college.
+Savitz retired two months after being known as president but was principal of the school for 15 years.

 Campbell Library was a more recent addition to Rowan University’s expansion, since the original library was, in fact, in Savitz Hall.
 According to The Oak, the building was built in 1995 and officially named “The Rowan University Library” under the presidency of Dr. Herman D. James.

 Another edition of The Oak explains that Rowan University received a donation of $2.5 million in 2000 from Keith and Shirley Campbell.
 The Campbell family’s name was set on the building in 2001 as a thanks to their offering.
 One million of their donation went toward creating a professional chair to the College of Business, and the other $1.5 million was designated to funding for the new library as well as purchasing a residence for the university’s president.